 In 1911, Cutex launched with just one product: an extract for softening cuticles around the nail bed.
 Fast forward to 1925, Cutex went on to create what we know today as the widely popular liquid nail polish.
 The brand has since grown to be a beauty empire.

-Makeup artist Michelle Menard wanted to create a glossy nail lacquer like what you would see on cars.
-She eventually perfected her formula, which gained popularity among flappers, and the company evolved into the cosmetic house Revlon.
-Revlon sold its nail enamel in a variety of colors at drugstores and department stores for several years before expanding into lipstick and more makeup.
+In 1920, makeup artist Michelle Menard wanted to create a glossy nail lacquer that mimicked the shine on automobiles.
+She eventually perfected her formula, which gained popularity among flappers, and in 1932 she launched the notorious cosmetic house known today as Revlon.
+The company sold its nail enamel in a variety of colors at drugstores and department stores for several years before expanding into lipstick and eventually an entire makeup line.

 Jeff Pink, the American makeup artist and founder of Orly, needed a manicure that wouldn't compete with multiple costume changes.
-So he created the versatile French manicure.
+So according to Orly, in 1975, he created the versatile French manicure.
+Little did he know, it would be one of the most popular styles of manicures ever invented.
 It debuted on the runways in Paris and became an instant phenomenon.

-In the movie Pulp Fiction, Uma Thurman's nails were painted in Chanel's Rouge Noir (aka "Vamp"), a color created to mimic the appearance of dried blood.
+In the 1994 movie Pulp Fiction, Uma Thurman's nails were painted in Chanel's Rouge Noir (aka "Vamp"), a color created to mimic the appearance of dried blood.
 The shade, like the movie, instantly became a cult classic.
-It was impossible to keep on shelves, and to this day, still remains one of the most requested Chanel products of all time.
+The nail hue became impossible to keep on shelves, and to this day, it remains one of the most requested Chanel products of all time.